$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Prevention is better than cure.
 You can protect your cat against getting colds by vaccinating her annually.

-The first shot is given around nine weeks of age and a booster is given annually.
+The first vaccination is given to your cat, at around nine weeks of age, and a booster is given annually.

 Keep in mind that a vaccine is prevention only and it may not help your cat if she has already contracted the disease.